robconery/blog/_posts/2013-11-25-minty-writing-first-specs.md

 module.exports = Writer;
 ```

-Here I'm using a simple constructor to kick up a Writer "class" (Javascript is a classless language but many use the term "class" to describe what I've just written).
+Here I'm using a simple constructor to kick up a Writer "class" (JavaScript is a classless language but many use the term "class" to describe what I've just written).

 But is this going to conform to my tests?
 Let's see...